The Herd Book Register (HBR) is the highest level of seedstock recording provided by Angus Australia.

 Annually members are provided with a Herd Inventory list of all recorded females 2 years and over which are regarded as active, for example; for which Inventory fees are due and if paid, may have a calf recorded for that female in that year.
 A listing of active females is then distributed.
 Calf Record Forms, which provide space for calf details to be recorded and returned to Angus Australia.
 These details include calf ident, sire ident, birth date, birth weight (optional) and a calving ease score (optional).
 Calf details may also be submitted electronically via the online member area.

-Following the notification of calf details, breeders are sent further forms for entry of subsequent performance details (200-Day Weight, 400-Day Weight, etc.) for inclusion in the TransTasman Angus Cattle Evaluation.
-Again, extra performance details can be submitted electronically.
+Following the submission of calf registration details, breeders are also able to submit performance data (200-Day Weight, 400-Day Weight, etc.) for inclusion in Angus Australia’s genetic evaluations.

 WHO CAN USE THE HBR?